CAPE BUFFALO HUNTING

-Cape Buffalo are generally hunted on foot (this is what makes this hunting so exciting), picking up and following fresh tracks at waterholes or across roads.
-Older bulls tend to separate from the herds and are solitary or form small bachelor groups often called Dagga boys (meaning mud boys).
+Cape Buffalo are generally hunted on foot, which makes this hunt so exciting.
+Tracking and following fresh tracks that are normally found at waterholes or on gravel roads is at the order of the day.
+Older bulls tend to separate from the herds and are solitary or form small bachelor groups often called Dagga boys.

 The best shot placement for buffalo is to hit vital organs, hopefully breaking bone somewhere in the process.
 Any experienced PH should advise to go for the "boiler room".
 If hit properly, the animal will grunt at impact and take off at a gallop, usually signaling death with a characteristic bellow.
 Very few shots, regardless of caliber will pull a mature bull to the ground unless the shot hits the spine.
 If in a herd, the wounded animal usually breaks away and heads to thick cover.